Skip to main content

 World Risk Poll Data Explorer map view

 Finding correlations between two questions can also identify areas of interest.
 In the second chart on this page you can change the metrics for both the x and y axes of a scatter plot.
-Coloured by World Bank Country Income groupings it is possible to see clear divides, but also interesting outlier countries.
+Coloured by World Bank Country Income groupings, it is possible to see clear divides, as well as interesting outlier countries.

 Trended data across World Risk Poll years

-Certain questions within the World Risk Poll are asked across Poll years.
-Where available the data for these questions is presented in the ‘Trended Items’ section.
-Filtering these charts can identify dramatic changes in peoples perceptions and experiences of risk and harm.
-For example the dramatic changes in feelings of agency and trust seen in Morocco between 2021 and 2023, which are discussed further in our ‘Resilience in a changing world’ report.
+Certain questions within the World Risk Poll are asked repeatedly in multiple Poll years.
+Where available, the data for these questions is presented in the ‘Trended Items’ section.
+Filtering these charts can identify changes in people's perceptions and experiences of risk and harm - for example, the dramatic changes in feelings of agency and trust seen in Morocco between 2021 and 2023, which are discussed further in our ‘Resilience in a changing world’ report.

 World Risk Poll Data Explorer trended view

-The improvements described above have been partly driven by feedback received from users.
-If you have any questions, suggestions, or simply want to tell us about how you use the data or explorer then please get in touch.
+The improvements described above have been partly stimulated by feedback received from users.
+If you have any questions, suggestions, or simply want to tell us about how you use the data or the explorer, please get in touch.